 WHAT IS MODERN SLAVERY?

 “Modern slavery” is an umbrella term covering various forms of coercion into labour situations.
 This includes such crimes as human trafficking for forced labour, forced commercial sexual exploitation, and indentured labour.
-A typical typology of modern slavery involves a lack of consent, with victims unable to refuse or leave because of threats, violence, coercion, deception and/or abuse of power.

 The statistics